CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

     - -vv option prints informations about multiscale and pandora2d pipelines

 .. hint::
-    It is possible to run `a_multiscale_pipeline.json <https://gitlab.cnes.fr/dali/PandoraBox/pandora2d/-/blob/mvp-pandora2d-multiscale/data_samples/json_conf_files/a_multiscale_pipeline.json>`_ located in the pandora2d gitlab repository on the mvp-pandora2d-multiscale branch.
+    It is possible to run `a_multiscale_pipeline.json <https://github.com/CNES/Pandora2D/blob/1.1.2.dev0/data_samples/json_conf_files/a_multiscale_pipeline.json>`_ located in the pandora2d github repository for the 1.1.2.dev0 version.

     The image pyramids used are derived from the left.tif and right.tif images in the maricopa folder that were first downsampled by a factor 4.
     Then these images were downsampled again by factors 4 and 2 to create pyramids of 3 images with subsampling factors of 1, 2, and 4.